From the 1st July, you may be invited to complete a Skills Check as an important step in your application or enrolment process. Read more.

 This course will give you the foundation knowledge needed to work as part of a multidisciplinary health care team and to work independently within the clinical supervision guidelines of your employer.
 You'll learn to contribute to the delivery and review of treatment, assess and support clients' social and emotional wellbeing, support the safe use of medications, undertake health assessments, provide lifestyle education and chronic health management, and more.
 Our highly-experienced and passionate teaching team will give you the one-on-one guidance to succeed in your studies.

-Successful completion of this course will qualify you to seek registration with the Aboriginal and Torres Strait Islander Practice Board of Australia (ATSIHPBA) as an Aboriginal and/or Torres Strait Islander health practitioner.
+Successful completion of this course will qualify you to seek registration with the Aboriginal and Torres Strait Islander Health Practice Board of Australia (ATSIHPBA) as an Aboriginal and/or Torres Strait Islander health practitioner.
 It also provides a pathway to work in a range of health care settings including community organisations, and the public or private health sector.

 What can I do?